-Hot stocks are the darlings of the new investors as these stocks are the ones which are constantly in news and everyone is talking about its upside potential.
-However, hot stocks become ‘hot’ only when the majority or herd moves their money in this stock after seeing so many other investors doing the same thing.
+Hot stocks are the darlings of the new investors as these stocks are the ones that are constantly in news and everyone is talking about their upside potential.
+However, hot stocks become ‘hot’ only when the majority of the herd moves their money in this stock after seeing so many other investors doing the same thing.

 How to Avoid the Herd Mentality and Make Better Investment Decisions?

-Jumping on a bandwagon without knowing every bits and piece of details about it is something unnecessary in the investment domain.
+Jumping on a bandwagon without knowing every bit and piece of details about it is something unnecessary in the investment domain.
 Before making an investment, make sure that you do the following things:

 1. Do your research: A little bit of research never hurts.
 In fact, this should be one’s habit before making any investment.
 You can use various references to know the details about any kind of investment you want to jump into.
 In fact, the more you read, the better it would be.

 2. Consult a financial advisor: If you cannot give enough time for the research/study, then why not consult an expert.
-He/she will be able to give you a better advise compared to your amateur friends or neighbors.
+He/she will be able to give you better advice compared to your amateur friends or neighbours.

-At last, use your wit to take your decision!
+At last, use your wit to make your decision!